 Lori Mitchell graduated with honors and a BFA from Art Center College of Design in Pasadena.
 She wrote and illustrated the award-winning children’s book Different Just Like Me, for which she appeared on Oprah.
 She has illustrated numerous other books, including Bal Yoga for Kids, which won the San Diego Book Award.
 Lori’s work has been exhibited at the Cannon Art Gallery in Carlsbad, the California Center for the Arts Museum in Escondido, Art Walk San Diego, The Boehm Gallery in San Marcos, and at the Athenaeum.
 She is known for her creative, ever-changing lessons and positive, engaging approach.
 She has taken students on sketching tours in France and the Netherlands and she also teaches at UCSD Extension.

 Michelle Montjoy is an Oceanside-based visual artist.
-She is one of the founders of To Do: a mending project , which travels to various locations to mend clothes and offer guidance in many forms of repair.
-Her knitted installation work has been shown locally at MCASD, the San Diego Airport, OMA, Art Produce Gallery, the Athenaeum and more.
-She is the recipient of a Creative Catalyst award and a California Arts Council grant.
+She is one of the founders of To Do: A Mending Project, which travels to various locations to mend clothes and offer guidance in many forms of repair.
+Her knitted installation work has been shown locally at MCASD, the San Diego Airport, OMA, Art Produce Gallery, the Athenaeum, and more.
+She is the recipient of a Creative Catalyst award and a California Arts Council grant. http://www.michellemontjoy.com and http://www.todomendingproject.org.
+Instagram: @michellemontjoyart and @todomendingproject.

 Thia Nevius grew up in Studio City, California.
 She received a BA from California State University, San Jose and an MFA from Colorado State University.
 She then went on to paint sets for the Santa Fe Opera and teach studio art at Santa Fe Community College, New Mexico.
 Since moving to San Diego she has taught art for many years including at The Bishop’s School in La Jolla, UCSD Extension, The Art Department, ARTS-A Reason to Survive and the Athenaeum.
 Thia has traveled extensively in Asia, Europe, and South America.
 Her work has been featured in numerous group and solo exhibitions where she has won Awards of Excellence and Best of Show.
 Among the publications that have featured her work are: Art and the Creative Process, UCSD press, and Davis Publications, books for art education in The Davis Visuals, volume on Light, Worcester, Massachusetts.
 She is an active member of the San Diego art community and her work can been seen regularly at Art on 30th and on her website: www.thiaartist.com

-Ernesto Rivera is a San Diego–based landscape photographer whose work has been featured in local galleries and exhibits and has had his photographs published in many publications, including the New York Times and the Los Angeles Times.
-Ernesto has managed and created social media for many large organizations that has led to tremendous campaign success, follower growth, and engagement.
+Ernesto Rivera is a San Diego–based landscape photographer whose work has been featured in local galleries and exhibitions and has had his photographs published in many publications, including the New York Times and the Los Angeles Times.
 Ernesto graduated from California State University, Chico, where he majored in journalism and minored in photography.
 Ernesto’s first photography job was as the editor of his junior high school yearbook.
-His current day job is at Southwestern College where he focuses on communication and digital media, including photography and social media. http://ernestoriveraphotography.com
+His current day job is at Southwestern College, where he focuses on digital communications, including photography and social media. www.instagram.com/ernestorivera

 Sibyl Rubottom holds an MFA from Yale University and a BFA from the Rhode Island School of Design, where she was awarded European Honors and studied in Rome for a year.
 For over 25 years Sibyl made fabric art for the interior design trade.
 She is former proprietor of Bay Park Press, which was a small fine arts press specializing in limited edition artists’ books and fine intaglio prints.
 Sibyl is currently manager of the Print Studio at the Athenaeum Art Center.
 Sibyl’s books are held in numerous collections, including the Library of Congress, the New York Public Library, John Hay Library at Brown University, Sterling Library at Yale University, Geisel Library (Mandeville Special Collections) at UCSD, the Malcolm A. Love Library at SDSU, and various public and private collections.